-This variety of black tea comes from Anhui province of eastern China.
+This variety of black tea comes from the Anhui province of eastern China.
 It is known for its distinctive aroma and flavor.
-It is smooth and wine- like in flavor.
-It can be fruity, floral and sometimes has a tobacco-like favor.
-Its flavour is somewhat bold and so, it can be taken with milk and sugar.
+It is smooth and wine-like in flavor.
+It can be fruity, floral, and sometimes has a tobacco-like favor.
+Its flavor is somewhat bold and so, it can be taken with milk and sugar.

 3. Assam Black tea

-These are large leaved tea grown in the state of Assam in northern India.
+These are large-leaved tea grown in the state of Assam in northern India.
 It has a bold and malty taste.
-It is the much preferred breakfast tea in Ireland and England.
-Some varieties of this tea is termed as of lower grade and are used in tea bags.
-But there is also high quality Assam black tea.
+It is the much-preferred breakfast tea in Ireland and England.
+Some varieties of this tea are termed as of lower grade and are used in teabags.
+But there is also high-quality Assam black tea.

 4. Yunnan black tea

-Yunnan black tea is produced in the Yunnan province of china.
+Yunnan black tea is produced in the Yunnan province of China.
 It is otherwise known as pu-erh tea.
-These are partially fermented variety.
+These are partially fermented varieties.
 The tea has a chocolaty or malty flavor.
 It is darker than many varieties.

 5. Ceylon black tea

-This tea exists in many flavours.
-It is very strong and tends to have a chocolaty or spicy flavour.
+This tea exists in many flavors.
+It is very strong and tends to have a chocolaty or spicy flavor.
 So it can be taken with milk, lemon, sugar or honey.
 This forms the common base for Earl Grey tea.

 Benefits for hair